UMR-CNRM/snowtools/doc/source/hpc/simulations.rst

 Here is an overview of the mkjob launcher arguments used at CEN (see also "mkjob -h" for more information):

 * **-c [mandatory]**: Set the absolute path to the configuration file
-* **-f [optional but recommended]**: Set the path to the job description file (in which the job *name* and associated *task* name, as well as the *profile=rd-belenos-mt* information must be provided).
+* **-f [optional but recommended]**: Absolute path or filename of the job description file (in which the job *name* and associated *task* name, as well as the *profile=rd-belenos-mt* information must be provided).
 The job description file can contain several job descriptions (one description per line).
 In this case, all the jobs will be launched.
 * **-a [optional]**: Additionnal user defined command line variables (format "arg1=XXX arg2=YYY [...]") with the highest level of priority (the values provided after the "-a" option overwrite both the values provided in the "job" file and the configuration file).
 These additionnal values apply to all jobs described in the job description file.
 Although this argument is optional, it should be used to set variables such as *datebegin*, *dateend* or *geometry*.
 * **-n [optional]**: In case the job description file (*-f* argument) provides several job decriptions, the *-n* argument allows to choose a subset of jobs to launch based on the jobs names.
+* **-l [info]**: Return the list of job descriptions in the job description file (for example to find a specific job name to launch with option *-n*)

 The following example of an mkjob command line allows to launch a SURFEX simulation with the minimal default configuration variables: